 For each option that we have exercised under the Acuitas Agreement, we have entered into a non-exclusive license agreement with Acuitas with respect to such optioned target, all based on the same form agreement, which we refer to as the Acuitas License Agreements.
 We are required to pay Acuitas up to between \$1.1 million and \$1.6 million in development milestone payments, \$1.3 million and \$1.8 million in regulatory milestone payments and between \$1.3 million and \$1.8 million in commercial milestone payments under each Acuitas License Agreement.
 We must pay Acuitas annual fees ranging from \$5,000 to \$10,000 for any additional protein targeted by a vaccine product licensed under each Acuitas License Agreement after a certain milestone event.
 Additionally, we are obligated to pay Acuitas a low single-digit percentage royalty on net sales of licensed products.
-As of June 30, 2024, we have made \$100,000 in development milestone payments to Acuitas with respect to the license agreement relating to Rabies RAV-G, \$1.4 million in development milestone payments (Phase I, Phase II and Phase III milestone payments) to Acuitas with respect to the license agreement relating to the SARS-CoV-2 Spike protein S, \$350,000 in development milestone payments to Acuitas with respect to the license agreement relating to the Influenza hemagglutinin (HA) antigen, \$1.0 million in development milestone payments to Acuitas with respect to the license agreement relating to the Influenza hemagglutinin (HA) antigen, \$1.0 million in development milestone payments to Acuitas with respect to the license agreement to the license agreement relating to CVGBM, and have not made any royalty payments.
+In July 2024, we terminated two of the Acuitas License Agreements.
+As a result, we currently have non-exclusive licenses to 18 targets.
+As of September 30, 2024, we have made \$100,000 in development milestone payments to Acuitas with respect to the license agreement relating to the SARS-CoV-2 Spike protein S, \$350,000 in development milestone payments to Acuitas with respect to the license agreement relating to the Influenza hemagglutinin (HA) antigen, \$1.0 million in development milestone payments to Acuitas with respect to the license agreement relating to the License agreement relating to CVGBM, and have not made any royalty payments.